Application Caching using Ehcache

 }

-The diagram below shows the interactions between JMS queues and the Self Managed Commerce services:
+The diagram below shows the interactions between JMS queues and the Self-Managed Commerce services:

 OpenJPA L2 Cache